Godfrey Bloom

 Godfrey William Bloom TD (born 22 November 1949) is an English author, economist and former politician who served as a Member of the European Parliament (MEP) for Yorkshire and the Humber from 2004 to 2014.
 He was elected for the UK Independence Party in the European elections of 2004 and 2009, representing UKIP until September 2013, when UKIP withdrew the party whip from him.
 He then sat as an Independent until the end of his term of office in May 2014.
 Bloom resigned his UKIP party membership on 13 October 2014.

 During his tenure, he received attention for making remarks considered objectionable by his party leader, for his opinions concerning climate change and for making other controversial comments.
-On 20 September 2013, UKIP withdrew the party whip from Bloom after he hit journalist Michael Crick in the street with a conference brochure, threatened a second reporter, and at the party's conference jokingly referred to his female audience as sluts.
+On 20 September 2013, UKIP withdrew the party whip from Bloom after he hit journalist Michael Crick in the street with a conference brochure, threatened a second reporter, and at the party's conference referred to his female audience as sluts.
 Bloom resigned his party whip from UKIP on 24 September 2013 and thereafter sat as an Independent MEP until the end of his term in office on 2 July 2014.
 Nigel Farage, the UKIP party leader, said "the trouble with Godfrey is that he is not a racist, he's not an extremist, or any of those things, and he's not even anti-women, but he has a sort-of-rather old-fashioned Territorial Army sense of humour which does not translate very well in modern Britain".

 Bloom was removed as Honorary President of the Ludwig von Mises Centre in December 2017, the organisation citing his comments on Twitter.